-The Total column of this statement represents the Company's Income Statement, prepared in accordance with International Financial Reporting Standards.

-The Revenue return and Capital return columns are supplementary to this and are prepared under guidance published by the Association of Investment Companies.
+The 'Total' column of this statement represents the Company's Income Statement, and the 'Revenue return' and 'Capital return' columns are supplementary to this and are prepared under guidance published by the Association of Investment Companies.

-Return per share (both basic and diluted) is calculated on 367,849,279 (2023: 386,416,856) shares, being the weighted average number in issue (excluding Treasury shares) during the year.
+Return per share (both basic and diluted) is calculated on 332,542,668 (2024: 367,849,279) shares, being the weighted average number in issue (excluding Treasury shares) during the year.